aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 **Inputs:**

-- EOS structured configuration from `eos_designs` will be parsed to render test catalog creation.
+- EOS structured configurations from `eos_designs` will be parsed to render test catalogs.
-- User defined custom test may also be defined.
+- User-defined custom tests may also be defined.
 For test definitions, please see the test catalog on [anta.arista.com](https://anta.arista.com/stable/api/tests/).

 **Outputs:**